TanuAgrawal123/100DaysOfCode/README.md

  - Started learning about strings and collections.
  - Learned about string(immutable),raw strings,bytes objects which are machine
-  readable,import function(to import various libraries of python),math function about nan(not a number),inf,-inf,typecasting,dictionaries(mutable property),implementing dictionaries using loops,about urllib library and its use in web scraping,using escape sequence in python,bool function.
+  readable,import function(to import various libraries of python),math function about nan(not a number), inf, -inf, typecasting, dictionaries(mutable property), implementing dictionaries using loops,about urllib library and its use in web scraping,using escape sequence in python, bool function.